swatikri2121-crypto/bankruptcy-prediction-ml-shap/README.md

 First, run bankruptcy.ipynb to preprocess the data.
 Then, run train_models.ipynb to train the models.
 Finally, launch the app using the terminal or command prompt: streamlit run app.py

+Developed by [swati kumari] — passionate data vizualization and data science.